Chocolate Peanut Butter Balls Recipe – No-Bake, Easy & Delicious

 Instructions

-• Melt chocolate chips and add shortening over boiling water in a double boiler.
+• Melt the chocolate chips and shortening over boiling water in a double boiler.

-• Dip balls in chocolate mixture, using a toothpick.
-Place on waxed paper.
+• Dip the peanut butter balls into the melted chocolate using a toothpick.
+Place them on waxed paper.

 Video